 The oil pressure warning light is not designed to indicate a low oil level.
 Use the dipstick to check the oil level.
 See "Engine oil" in the "Do-it-yourself operations" section.

-Running the engine with the oil pressure warning light on could cause serious damage to the engine.
+Running the engine with the oil pressure warning light on could cause serious damage to the engine almost immediately.
+Turn off the engine as soon as it is safe to do so.

 Charge warning light